halfriver/Python-Practice/README.md

   - Also accept ***depth*** for which the fractal should be generated.

 ### Two Numbers

-Given an array of integers, return indices of the ***two numbers*** such that they add up to a specific target.
+- Given an array of integers, return indices of the ***two numbers*** such that they add up to a specific target.
-You may assume that each input would have exactly one solution, and you may not use the same element twice.
+- You may assume that each input would have exactly one solution, and you may not use the same element twice.
 Example:
 ```
 Given nums = [2, 7, 11, 15], target = 9,
 Because nums[0] + nums[1] = 2 + 7 = 9,
 return [0, 1].
 ```

 ### Chickens and Rabbits

-Write a program to solve a classic ancient Chinese puzzle:
-We count 35 heads and 94 legs among the chickens and rabbits in a farm.
+- Write a program to solve a classic Chinese puzzle: We count 35 heads and 94 legs among the chickens and rabbits in a farm.
 How many rabbits and how many chickens do we have?

-Hint:
-Use for loop to iterate all possible solutions.
+- Hint: Use a for-loop to iterate through all possible solutions.

 ### FLAMES Game